Have you been wondering what PaidLeaf is all about?

 You have also tasks where you can earn more money.

-They really did their best to make this easy for everyone.
-They use this baits to get as many members as possible – just to steal data (like personal email, name, password)
+They did their best to make this easy for everyone.
+They use these baits to get as many members as possible

 The thing is that no one got paid ever.